© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Gorsedd Bran Round Barrows is a scheduled monument protected by Cadw under reference DE168.
 View the official record →

-Gorsedd Bran Round Barrows is a Bronze Age funerary monument located in Denbighshire, Wales, consisting of a platform cairn with associated round barrows that served ritual and burial functions.
+Gorsedd Bran Round Barrows is a Neolithic or Bronze Age funerary monument located in Denbighshire, Wales, comprising a platform cairn with associated round barrows.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE168.

 Gorsedd Bran Round Barrows dates from the prehistoric period, and is classified as a platform cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Gorsedd Bran Round Barrows is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE168.